Empress Dowager Cixi — A Controversial Female Politician in the Late Qing Dynasty

 At the same time, he rectified and improved the administration system and was determined to fight against foreign invaders.

-In the end, Qing Empire successfully defeated the peasant rebel, mainly relying on the personal troops of Han ministers.
+In the end, the Qing Empire successfully defeated the peasant rebels, mainly relying on the personal troops of Han ministers.

-However, Qing still lost in the Second Opium War and ended up signing more unequal treaties.
+However, the Qing Dynasty still suffered defeat in the Second Opium War and was forced to sign additional unequal treaties.

 Additionally, the British and French armies burnt the magnificent Old Summer Palace, and countless valuable treasures were robbed.